ainfosec/FISSURE/README.md

 ./install
 ```

 This will install PyQt software dependencies required to launch the installation GUIs if they are not found.
+The git submodule command will download all missing GNU Radio out-of-tree modules from their repositories.

 Next, select the option that best matches your operating system (should be detected automatically if your OS matches an option).